|Home | About the Firm | Practice Areas | Resources | Contact|

 Sumit Design was determined to operate on process and systems not heroic efforts of employees.
-With strategic planning and a vision of what was possible, Susan and Mitchell:
+With strategic planning, a vision, and the guidance of a corporate lawyer of what was possible, Susan and Mitchell:

 - Established proper employment hiring and onboarding systems to train for safer operations.